 - Diatomaceous earth

-We do not recommend choosing one of the anti-parasite formulas that are available in retailers, since they are usually overpriced and formulated at very low concentrations.
+We do not recommend choosing any of the anti-parasite formulas that are available in retailers, for they are usually overpriced and formulated at very low concentrations.

 Diatomaceous earth is probably the best natural anti-parasitic medication.
 It is a natural pesticide that does not harm humans or pets.
-It is believed to kill insects, worms and parasites by dehydrating them.
+It is believed to kill insects, worms, and parasites by dehydrating them.
 When used on ants, it usually takes approximately 20 minutes before they are all dead.
-One tablespoon of diatomaceous earth taken by an adult, once a day for seven days, is believed to be extremely effective for killing all parasites.
-When it is used on children, bear in mind that height is a better indicator of the size of their G.I. tracts than their weights.
+One tablespoon of diatomaceous earth taken by an adult, once a day for a week, is believed to be extremely effective for killing all parasites.
+When it is used on children, bear in mind that height is a better indicator of the size of their gastrointestinal tracts than their weights.
 Thus, a child who is 4 feet tall should take 2 teaspoons, and a child who is 2 feet tall should take 1 teaspoon.

 Wormwood and black walnut hulls are known to kill adult worms, whilst cloves kill eggs.
 Some people use this trio for treating parasites, instead of diatomaceous earth.
 It is recommended that you take 500 mg. of wormwood and black walnut hulls, whilst taking 1/2 teaspoon of cloves daily for about 14 days.
 The other herbs listed can be used to augment these two core protocols.